Never sneer at Malibu. Without it, can you believe the variety of faded celebrities we’d have to endure? Cher would appear to be Andy Warhol.

 Think of it as the secret speakeasy within the lower back.

-I often decide on the eating place aspect, wherein the counter carrier takes longer, and the tables are in brief deliver.
+I often decide on the eating place aspect, wherein the counter carrier takes longer, and the tables are in brief delivery.
 Don’t sweat it.
-Have one character wait to grab a table, whilst some other takes an area in line.
+Have one character wait to grab a table while others take an area in line.
 You’ll have your meal in 15 mins.

-There’s continually room, and one nice option is to take your crab cake basket throughout the road to that bench at the seaside.
-Or to settle in on the lessen wherein the motorcycles roll in as if crossing Neptune’s crimson carpet.
+There’s always room and one nice option is to take your crab cake basket along the road to that bench at the seas or settle in on the lessen, wherein the motorcycles roll in as if crossing Neptune’s crimson carpet.

-Here are the element approximately long traces, though: If you’re going to stay in L.A., you’d fine learn the artwork of chatting up strangers.
+Here are the approximately long traces of the element: If you’re going to stay in L.A., you’d be L.A. learning the artwork of chatting up strangers.